Leverage the AWS Sustainability Pillar to Minimize Environmental Impact

 For example, when you make changes to address the security pillar, you will likely find an increase in efficiency.
 This is because you’ll be forced to re-evaluate older, less-efficient parts of your application architecture continually.

 Look for service providers who embrace sustainable innovation.
-This includes wind-powered and ocean-cooled data centres, some of which even use the waste from servers to heat local homes.
+This includes wind-powered and ocean-cooled data centers, some of which even use the waste from servers to heat local homes.

 5. Use shared managed services.
 Moving your workloads to large-scale managed cloud services can result in major steps toward sustainability.
-Cloud providers typically achieve economies of scale that most organisations can’t achieve.
+Cloud providers typically achieve economies of scale that most organizations can’t achieve.

 Shared cloud services like serverless functions help cloud providers accomplish more computing on fewer machines, which means fewer servers are sitting idle and consuming electricity.

 6. Work towards energy reduction.
-While maximising server utilisation and eliminating unused resources is an excellent start, it’s not necessarily enough.
+While maximizing server utilization and eliminating unused resources is an excellent start, it’s not necessarily enough.
 It is important to consider taking a holistic approach to reduce energy consumption and environmental impact.